BtcLayer/Cosmos/UPGRADING.md

 #### Module Basics

-Previously, the `ModuleBasics` was a global variable that was used to register all modules's `AppModuleBasic` implementation.
+Previously, the `ModuleBasics` was a global variable that was used to register all modules' `AppModuleBasic` implementation.
 The global variable has been removed and the basic module manager can be now created from the module manager.

-This is automatically done for `depinject` / app v2 users, however for supplying different app module implementation, pass them via `depinject.Supply` in the main `AppConfig` (`app_config.go`):
+This is automatically done for `depinject` / app di users, however for supplying different app module implementation, pass them via `depinject.Supply` in the main `AppConfig` (`app_config.go`):

 ```go
 depinject.Supply(